REST API with Express.js

 Frontend and Backend

-REST API is a backend application.
-In programming, the terms "backend" and "frontend" refer to the different parts of a software application that handle specific responsibilities.
+A REST API is a backend application.
+In programming, the terms frontend and backend refer to different parts of a software application, each handling specific responsibilities.

 Frontend:

-• The frontend is the user interface or the client-side of the application that users interact with
+• The frontend is the user interface, or client-side, of the application that users interact with.

-• It includes everything that users see and interact with, such as buttons, forms, and other elements on a website or application
+• It includes everything users see and interact with, such as buttons, forms, and other UI elements.

 Backend:

-• The backend is the server-side of the application that manages data, business logic, and communication between the database and the frontend
+• The backend is the server-side of the application, responsible for data management, business logic, and communication with the database.

-• It handles tasks that users don't directly interact with, such as database operations, authentication, and server-side logic
+• It handles tasks such as database operations, authentication, and API endpoints.

-In summary, the frontend is responsible for what users experience directly, while the backend manages the behind-the-scenes processes that enable the frontend to function and interact with data.
-Together, they make up the full stack of a software application.
+In summary, the frontend is responsible for the user experience, while the backend manages behind-the-scenes processes that enable functionality and data interaction.

 Client-Side vs. Server-Side

-In web development the programming languages can be classified to client-side languages or server-side languages.
-The terminology describes where te code is executed: in the client or in the server.
+In web development, programming languages can be classified as client-side or server-side.
+This classification refers to where the code is executed: on the client (the user's device) or the server.

-JavaScript used to be totally client-side language executed in browsers.
-But with Node.js it can be executed in the server.
+JavaScript was traditionally a client-side language executed in web browsers.
+However, with the introduction of Node.js, it can also be executed on the server.

 Toggle Menu